Streets (film): Production

 That was me just exploring the underside…I tend to really like to explore people I don’t know and so I started doing research on the streets and talking to people who lived on the streets.
 I did a lot of research and they thought I was a homeless person and I hung out with the kids and stuff and then wrote from that research.
 I knew a girl who was a heroin addict that we based "Dawn" on her.
 She lived on the street or sometimes she lived with a very rich boyfriend, which was very very strange.

 Streets led to Shea being offered to direct the film Poison Ivy.

+Reception

+Variety wrote, "Despite its B-film framework involving a maniacal killer stalking street kids, Streets transcends its genre with a gritty and affecting portrait of a teenage throwaway."

 Home media

 Streets was released on VHS in mid 1990 through MGM/UA Home Entertainment.
 A double feature DVD edition was released in 2011 as part of the Roger Corman's Cult Classics collection, through Shout!
 Factory.